ankschoubey/old-blog/_posts/2022-03-19-method-when-should.md

 # Problem Description

 Often tests code style is ignored.
-Having different coding styles makes it harder to write quality tests.
+Having different test writing styles makes it harder to write quality tests.
 Tests quality is as important as code.
 This post explores a effective template I developed to help write cleaner tests and keep them uniform.

 # method/when/should blocks